Health promotion specialists, sometimes called health education specialists, help people to improve their health and increase their control over it.

 Roles may vary from giving face-to-face advice to individuals to producing strategic policies for health promotion.
-They may set up schemes designed to promote a healthy lifestyle, carry them through to completion, and then assess whether they were successful.
+They may set up schemes promoting a healthy lifestyle, run campaigns and implement government initiatives relating to public health.

 Due to the diverse nature of the job there is no standard role, but typical activities may include:

 - developing policies and strategies for promoting health at local, regional or national level;

 - planning, developing, implementing, monitoring and evaluating projects to promote health improvement;